-Nuclear Medicine - What can I do as a Parent?
+Nuclear Medicine: What can I do as a parent?

-What is Nuclear Medicine and Molecular Imaging?
+What is Nuclear Imaging and Molecular Imaging?

-Nuclear imaging is a type of test used by doctors where small amounts of special substances caller “radiotracers” or “radiopharmaceuticals” are used to look at the different organs of your child’s body and how they are working.
+Nuclear imaging is a type of test used by physicians where small amounts of special substances caller “radiotracers” or “radiopharmaceuticals” are used to look at the different organs of your child’s body and how they are working.
 These substances are usually injected into the blood and travel to different parts of the body to show the problem to the doctor.
-Nuclear medicine tests give information different from CT scans, MRI or X-rays.
+Nuclear medicine tests give information different from CT scans, MRI or x-rays.
 They provide images of how your body is working rather than what it looks like.
 Nuclear medicine tests can sometimes detect medical problems before they are seen with other types of medical tests.

 Nuclear medicine drugs can also be used for treatment of some types of cancers and thyroid problems.

 Molecular imaging is a medical field that looks at different diseases down to the level of the functions of cells and molecules.
 A disease can be diagnosed and treated better according to how it acts in each person’s body.

 To learn more, visit the website of the Society of Nuclear Medicine and Molecular Imaging (SNMMI).